google-research/google-research/eq_mag_prediction/README.md

 _Compute features,  Compute benchmarks_ and _Train model_ are executed by
 scripts (see package structure below).

-An Example for _Examine results_ is given by the ipynb notebooks in this repo.
+A few examples of how to _Examine results_ are given in the `notebooks` directory.

 # Package structure